Give your reusable unwanted items a new home and keep them out of the landfill!

 What to give

-- yard and gardening equipment (e.g., lawn mowers, snow throwers, rakes, shovels)
+- yard and gardening tools and equipment (e.g., lawn mowers, snow throwers, rakes, shovels)

-- kitchen gadgets, dishes, cutlery, pots and pans
+- small appliances, kitchen gadgets, dishes, cutlery, pots and pans

 What not to give

-- any items infested with bed bugs (e.g., mattresses, furniture, bedding)
+- items harbouring bed bugs (e.g., mattresses, furniture, bedding)

 - toilets (with a flush volume of 13 litres or more)